 Prior to applying for the Portfolio Assessment option, students are required to successfully complete ENG1020 Rhetoric & Composition I, or a higher-level writing course.
+Students applying for a graduate-level portfolio must possess an awarded bachelor's degree.

 Students must complete the mandatory online Portfolio Development Seminar before submitting a finalized portfolio for review.
 While there are no regularly scheduled meetings, students are expected to participate in the seminar activities that lead toward the completion of the portfolio.
 The individual components of the portfolio are covered in self-paced segments.